Loading…

 Teaching Talks include:

-• Promoting Classroom Inclusion for Military Family Learners - Amy Page, Glynita Bell - Military-affiliated family members include spouses, children, and partners of military service members.
+• Promoting Classroom Inclusion for Military Family Learners - Amy Page - Military-affiliated family members include spouses, children, and partners of military service members.
 This presentation will provide background information about students who are military-affiliated family members as well as the significance to George Mason University of promoting inclusion for this group.
 Presenters will discuss the unique strengths of these learners in the academic environment along with specific challenges faced by this community which necessitate tailored engagement and inclusion strategies.
 Presenters will offer strategies for facilitating classroom inclusion (including in-person and online courses) in the short-term as well as recommendations for promoting long-term professional development that address this community’s specific circumstances.
 Particular focus will be given to strengthening mentoring relationships, building social capital, promoting belonging, and enacting cultural responsiveness.
 Audience may include all faculty, University administrators, all classroom modalities, graduate and undergraduate.

 • How I manage deadline extensions to model and practice inclusiveness - Colleen Reynolds - The presenter will share a system that allows students to request extensions to assignment due dates.
 The solution prioritizes fairness by being transparent and open to all students.
 It prioritizes teacher sanity by using the LMS for documentation.
 The attendees who would be most likely to consider this approach are undergraduate instructors who assign and evaluate written assignments in any modality.
 Participants will take away a plan to either 1) help them manage their existing extension practices or 2) to make their courses more equitable by offering increased flexibility to students.